pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

 cry of the enlightenment thinkers to "master and destroy with great skill", to the attempts of bourgeois reformists to restore and change the law, to the Xinhai Revolution of the bourgeois revolutionaries to overthrow the feudal monarchy, it has not changed the miserable situation of modern China.
-It was not until Marxism spread to China and the Communist Party of China entered the historical stage that the Chinese nation truly found the backbone of seeking national independence, the people's liberation, the country's prosperity and strength, and the people's happiness, and that the Chinese people changed from passive to active spiritually.
+It was not until Marxism spread to China and the CCP entered the historical stage that the Chinese nation truly found the backbone of seeking national independence, the people's liberation, the country's prosperity and strength, and the people's happiness, and that the Chinese people changed from passive to active spiritually.
-The birth of the Communist Party of China was a "groundbreaking event" and a major milestone in realizing the great rejuvenation of the Chinese nation in modern times, profoundly changing the direction and course of the development of the Chinese nation after modern times, and profoundly changing the future and destiny of the Chinese people and the Chinese nation.
-Just as Comrade Xi Jinping pointed out: After the birth of the Communist Party of China, it united and led the whole party and the people of all ethnic groups throughout the country to complete the new democratic revolution and socialist revolution through protracted struggle, established the People's Republic of China, established the basic socialist system, and realized the great leap of the Chinese nation from
+The birth of the CCP was a "groundbreaking event" and a major milestone in realizing the great rejuvenation of the Chinese nation in modern times, profoundly changing the direction and course of the development of the Chinese nation after modern times, and profoundly changing the future and destiny of the Chinese people and the Chinese nation.
+Just as Comrade Xi Jinping pointed out: After the birth of the CCP, it united and led the whole party and the people of all ethnic groups throughout the country to complete the new democratic revolution and socialist revolution through protracted struggle, established the People's Republic of China, established the basic socialist system, and realized the great leap of the Chinese nation from